robercoding/Blog-App/README.md

 Blog App is an app to let users create an account to share their thoughts and interact with other people, it's inspired in Twitter.

-The app is built with * Firebase * using Cloud Firestore to store the data, Firebase Storage to save data images and Cloud Functions to execute the work on server-side.
+The app is built with Kotlin and **Firebase** using _Cloud Firestore_ to store the data, _Firebase Storage_ to save data images and _Cloud Functions_ to execute the work on server-side.
 Client-side uses Kotlin and server-side use Node.js.

 Note: The project has been mostly focused on UI and UX aswell since I was lacking of experience and knowledge on this area and I was looking to improve myself there.

 #### Features
 * Authentication
-* Watch timeline of users you follow
+* Watch timeline of users you follow and yourself
 * Add a post
 * Search user on the app
 * See user profile with their posts